 |2017 Land Rover Discovery Sport||Replace transmission||$13,426 to $13,726|

 |2017 Land Rover Discovery||Replace cylinder head gasket||$1,869 to $2,327|

 |2017 Land Rover Discovery||Replace air conditioner compressor||$1,581 to $1,719|

 |2017 Range Rover Evoque||Replace turbocharger assembly||$3,458 to $3,695|

 Considering the potentially high repair costs for Land Rover and Range Rover vehicles, buying an extended warranty deserves some serious consideration.
-The Land Rover Vehicle Protection Plan is a comprehensive option, with choices in length of coverage.
+The Land Rover Vehicle Protection Plan is a comprehensive option with choices in the length of coverage.
 It is likely to be more expensive than a third-party warranty.
 Such a warranty, if available, may also provide more choices for coverage, such as a powertrain-only option, and could therefore save you money.

 An aftermarket warranty will cover repairs at more than 30,000 repair facilities around the U.S., usually with a deductible.
 Some plans may let you set a $0 deductible, but, as with other types of protection plans, that raises the price of the premium.

 Not all third-party warranty providers will cover high-end luxury models, and some only offer limited coverage, so you should inquire first.
 We ranked what we judged to be the best warranty providers and listed our top picks below.
 Contact each to see if it offers plans for Land Rover or Range Rover models.
 You could then ask for a sample contract and price quote to compare those to the extended warranties offered by dealers.